 The sister continued speaking, “Jesus said: ‘And no man has ascended up to heaven, but he that came down from heaven, even the Son of man which is in heaven’ (Jhn 3:13).
 From Jesus’ words, we could see that aside from the Son of man who came down from heaven, who is the incarnate God, nobody else ascended into heaven.
 Heaven is God’s throne.
 Only God Himself can ascend to this high place.
 As human beings, we cannot ascend into this high place to see God.
 Instead, when God first created man, He predestined that mankind would live on earth.
 God used the earth to create mankind’s ancestors Adam and Eve and helped them settle in the Garden of Eden.
 They listened to God’s words, received God’s blessings and managed everything within the garden.
 Afterward, mankind would also manage everything on the earth but not in heaven.
 When mankind was corrupted deeply and the earth was full of corruption and violence, God decided to use a flood to destroy the world.
 God saved Noah a righteous person who worships God but God did not rapture him into heaven so that he would avoid the flood waters.
 Instead, God made Noah build the ark.
 When the floods came, Noah’s family of eight took shelter in the ark.
 After they emerged from the ark, Noah and his family continued to live on earth and multiply.
 During the Age of Law, the Israelites suffered under enslavement by the hands of Egypt’s Pharaoh.
 When God led the Israelites out of Egypt and helped them escape the Pharaoh’s hunting, God did not rapture the Israelites into heaven.
 Instead, God showed His authority on earth by performing all sorts of miracles so that people could witness God’s almightiness and know God’s wisdom and how wonderful He is.
 Afterward, God issued His laws and commandments through Moses and guided the Israelites on how to live on earth.
 During the Age of Grace, when mankind was unable to adhere to the laws and faced the dangers of execution, man did not go to heaven to atone for his sins.
 Instead, God incarnated into the image of Jesus and came down to earth.
 To save mankind, He was nailed to the cross.
 This was the only way for man to obtain the Lord’s salvation.
 Clearly, we, as human beings, belong on the earth.
 God predestined us to live on the earth.
 Additionally, Jesus taught us: ‘After this manner therefore pray you: Our Father which are in heaven, Hallowed be your name.
 Your kingdom come, Your will be done in earth, as it is in heaven’ (Mat 6:9-10).
 The words that the Lord speaks contain His intentions.
 The Lord wants us to worship Him on earth.
 Christ’s kingdom will also descend onto the earth.
 There is a prophecy in the Book of Revelation that reads: ‘And I heard a great voice out of heaven saying, Behold, the tabernacle of God is with men, and he will dwell with them, and they shall be his people, and God himself shall be with them, and be their God’ (Rev 21:3).
 Clearly, our desire to be raptured into heaven to meet the Lord is completely our own notion and imagination and it is absolutely not a fact.”
 After I listened to my sister communicate, I understood very clearly that regardless if we look at the work that God did in the past or the Lord’s prophecies, God never mentioned that we would be raptured into heaven.
 If we still believe that God will return and rapture us into heaven, isn’t this our own notion and imagination?
 Isn’t this our own delusional thinking?
 Fundamentally, this is not in accordance with God’s words and intentions!
 My heart felt like things had cleared up.
 However, I still had one more question: Even though our acceptance of rapture is wrong, just what does rapture refer to?
 I continued to ask this sister to seek in regard to this question.

-The sister said, “In regard to rapture, this is a mystery and we, as human beings, are unable to fathom it.
-Almighty God, Christ of the last days, has come and expressed millions of words and revealed all sorts of truths and mysteries.
+The sister said, “In regard to rapture, this is a mystery and we, as human beings, are unable to fathom it., Christ of the last days, has come and expressed millions of words and revealed all sorts of truths and mysteries.
 I only came to an understanding of what I just communicated from reading God’s words.
 In regard to the subject of rapture, let’s take a look at God’s words.
 Almighty God said: ‘“Being caught up” does not mean being taken from a low place to a high place, as people might imagine; that is a huge misconception.
 “Being caught up” refers to My predestining and then selecting.
-It is directed at all those I have predestined and chosen. … This is most incompatible with people’s notions.
+It is directed at all those I have predestined and chosen.
+All those who are caught up are people who have gained the status of firstborn sons or sons, or who are God’s people.… This is most incompatible with people’s notions.
 Those who will have a share in My house in the future are all ones who have been caught up before Me.
 This is absolutely true, never-changing, and irrefutable.
 It is a counterattack against Satan.
-Anyone I predestined shall be caught up before Me’ (“Chapter 104” of Utterances of Christ in the Beginning in The Word Appears in the Flesh).
+Anyone I predestined shall be caught up before Me’ (“Chapter 104” of Utterances of Christ in the Beginning in ).
 From God’s words we can see that rapture is not the way we’ve imagined it to be.
 It is not ascending from the earth to heaven to see God.
-Instead, it refers to those who God has predetermined and selected.
-This includes those who can hear God’s voice and accept God’s work.
-They will come before God when God comes to earth to do His work.
-These are the people who are brought before God.
+Instead, it means that when God comes to earth to speak and do His work, those who God has predetermined and selected are able to hear God’s voice, accept God’s work, and come before God.
+This is being raptured before God.
 This is similar to the last period of the Age of Law.
 When Jesus came to do His work, all those who could tell that Jesus’ words were the voice of God and accepted Jesus as the Lord of salvation were brought before God.
 This included Peter, John, Matthew and other disciples, the apostles and all those who accepted the Lord’s salvation.
 They were all brought before God.
 As for all those who adhered to the Old Testament Bible such as the Pharisees and the common people, not only did they not accept God’s salvation, they convicted, resisted and blasphemed God’s new work.
 Not only were these people not brought before God, instead, they were thoroughly revealed, eliminated and abandoned by God’s new work.
 Now, it is already the last days and Almighty God has done a new work and expressed words that cleanse and save man.
 Those who can tell that it is God’s voice speaking God’s words, follow the footsteps of the Lamb and accept God’s new work of the last days will be brought before God.
 Since Almighty God’s work of the last days unfolded, more and more truly faithful brothers and sisters, from reading the words of Almighty God, believe firmly that Almighty God’s words are the truth and that they are the words that the Holy Spirit speaks to the churches.
 One after another, they have returned before Almighty God.
 They are all clever virgins and they have accepted the watering, nourishing, judgment and chastisement of God’s words.
 Their corrupt dispositions have gradually been cleansed and they truly know God.
 These people are all brought before God.
 As for those who foolishly wait for the Lord to come and rapture them up into heaven where they will meet God, they simply adhere to their own notion and imagination.
 Not only do they not seek and investigate Almighty God’s work of the last days, they judge, slander and resist God’s new work.
 They are all foolish virgins.
 Not only will they not be brought before God, they will, in the end, descend into the midst of disaster and be punished by God.”

 After I heard these things from this sister, I suddenly saw the light.
 As it turns out, rapture refers to us accepting God’s new work, following the footsteps of the Lamb and coming before God.
 The way she communicated this was indeed very illuminating.
 It is much more realistic than how we originally believed that we would be raptured into heaven where we would meet the Lord.
 If it were not for God’s words opening up this mystery, regardless of how long we believe in the Lord, we would not be able to understand.
 We would be living within our notion and imagination and we would foolishly await the Lord to rapture us into the kingdom of heaven!